TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/Modules/Modals.rst

     The title text for the modal.

 :html:`data-bs-content`
-    the content text for the modal
+    The content text for the modal.

 :html:`data-severity`
     The severity for the modal, default is `info` (see :code:`TYPO3.Severity.*`).